- In 2012, Rosario signed with the Mets (see Transactions below).

 In 2017, Rosario represented the Mets in the All-Star Futures game.

-When Amed was told of his promotion to the Mets on July 31, 2017, the first person he called was his sister.
+MLB debut (Aug 1, 2017): When Amed was told of his promotion to the Mets, the first person he called was his sister.
 Rosario's sister has been living with him in Las Vegas, and Rosario was on his way to English class when he got the call.
 But he had to make her promise not to tell anyone else, as he wasn't technically allowed to say anything.

 "They told me I couldn't say anything until it was shared with a press release," Rosario said through an interpreter prior to making his Major League debut.

 The shortstop went 1-for-4, notching his first career hit on an infield single in the eighth inning.
-Per Statcast™, Rosario's sprint speed was 30.6 feet/second on that hit and he went 4.04 seconds home-to-first, both considered elite.
+Per Statcast, Rosario's sprint speed was 30.6 feet/second on that hit, and he went 4.04 seconds home-to-first, both considered elite.

 "It was a tremendous experience just being out there," Rosario said after the game.
 "I really don't have words to describe it."
 (Gelman - mlb.com - 8/1/17)

 Aug 11, 2017: It was Rosario's first, and he made it count.
-On the day Mets No. 2 prospect Dominic Smith debuted, it was Rosario who stole the show.
 Just minutes after the Phillies climbed back to tie the game in the eighth, Rosario smacked his first career big league homer, a go-ahead shot in the ninth, to propel the Mets to a 7-6 win at Citizens Bank Park.

 "I've been seeing that stuff all year," Smith said of Rosario.
 "I'm finally glad that he can show everybody that stuff, playing on TV every day.
 I'm just extremely happy for him.
 He worked extremely hard to get to this point, and you all can see that."

-Nov 29, 2017: The holidays are a time for giving and celebrations.
-While there's a bit of a break until pitchers and catchers report, some teams and players are doing their part by giving back to the community in a big and fun way.
-The Mets took the time to take some kids on a shopping spree for the holidays, and it was adorable … with a it of flair.
-The Mets Annual Shopping Spree was underway and at the center of it all was Amed Rosario and Dominic Smith.
+The Mets Annual Shopping Spree was underway and at the center of it all were Amed Rosario and Dominic Smith.
 Smith took his friend David under his wing and spoiled him with so many toys and clothes that the shopping cart could barely fit it all.
 And as far as Rosario, well he also gave his little buddy a shopping spree, all while showing off some serious Christmas swag in the process.

 That's the most Christmas-y Christmas jacket we have ever seen.
 Good look winning the best-dressed award at your holiday party going up against those two.
 (J Kleinschmidt - MLB.com - Nov 29, 2017)